 So, there is no reason you shouldn’t use them in your room as well.
 However, keep in mind that a quality shield costs hundreds of dollars.
 Also, playing inside this shield feels a little bit claustrophobic.

-Sound insulation is one of the most important things for every drummer.
+Soundproofing is one of the most important things to keep in mind when choosing a drum room.
 We all want to have a practicing space that won’t bother other people in the environment.

 These would be just some of many ways to soundproof your drum room.
 Some are more effective, some are not.
 Some materials are cheap, while others would cost you a lot money.